High Dimensional Low Rank plus Sparse Matrix Decomposition: Proposed decomposition algorithm with efficient sampling

+then the sampled columns span the column space of $\bL$ with probability at least $1 - 2 \delta - 2 \sum_{i = 1}^n n_i^{-3}$. \end{lemma} \begin{lemma} Suppose $\bL$ follows Assumption 1 and $m_2$ rows of $\bL$ are sampled uniformly at random with replacement.
+If the rank of $\bL$ is equal to $r$ and

+then the sampled rows span the row space of ~$\bL$ with probability at least $1 - \delta - 2 N_1^{-3}$, where $\varphi_2 = \frac{\max (r , \log N_1 )}{r}$. \end{lemma} The sufficient number of sampled rows indicated in Lemma \ref{lm:row_compare} is roughly $\calO(r)$ while the sufficient number of sampled columns in Lemma \ref{lm:columnspmle} is of order $\calO \left( r \frac{N_2}{\underset{i}{\min}\: n_i} \right)$.
+Thus, the sufficient number of randomly sampled rows is invariant to the distribution of the columns, while the number of columns grows linearly in $N_2/\min_i n_i$, and in turn increases if the distribution of the columns is less uniform.

+In Algorithm 3, the columns can admit a clustering structure.
+Thus, we start the sampling with row sampling.
 Let $\hat{r}$ denote a known upper bound on $r$.
 Such knowledge is often available as side information depending on the particular application.
 For instance, facial images under varying illumination and facial expressions are known to lie on a special low-dimensional subspace \cite{wright2009robust}.
 For visualization, Fig. \ref{fig: visula 1} provides a simplified illustration of the matrices defined in this section.
 We sample $C_r \hat{r}$ rows of $\bD$ uniformly at random.
 Let $\bD_w \in \mathbb{R}^{ (C_r \hat{r}) \times N_2 }$ denote the matrix of sampled rows.
 We choose $C_r$ sufficiently large to ensure that the non-sparse component of $\bD_w$ is a LR matrix.
 Define $\bL_w$, assumably with rank $r$, as the LR component of $\bD_w$.
 If we locate a subset of the columns of $\bL_w$ that span its CS, the corresponding columns of $\bL$ would span its CS.
 To this end, the convex program (\ref{eq2}) is applied to $\bD_w$ to extract its LR component denoted $\hat{\bL}_w$.
-Then, Algorithm 2 is applied to $\hat{\bL}_w$ to find a set of informative columns by sampling $m_1 \approx C \hat{r}$ columns.
-In Remark \ref{rem:how_to_choose_c}, we discuss how to choose $C$ in the algorithm.
-Define $\hat{\bL}_w^s$ as the matrix of columns selected from $\hat{\bL}_w$.
-The matrix $\bD_{s1}$ is formed using the columns of $\bD$ corresponding to the sampled columns of $\hat{\bL}_w$.
+Then, Algorithm 2 is applied to $\hat{\bL}_w$ to find a set of informative columns by sampling $m_1 \approx C_r \hat{r}$ columns.
+The matrix $\bD_{s1}$ is formed using the columns of $\bD$ corresponding to the sampled columns of $\hat{\bL}_w$. \\